Groups and Concepts

 For a race of hunters and warriors who can live far longer than humans and with high advance technology... everyone from cops to weak superheroes can beat them...

-Any any other writer still trying to connect them is just looking for excuses... like it was thrown back into time...
-I hate how these writers try to tie everything together.
+Any other writer still trying to connect them is just looking for excuses... like it was thrown back into time...
+I hate how these writers try to tie everything together, the ST universe should not be that small.

 The Imperial Knights are looked down upon by both the Jedi and Sith in the non-canon Legacy era... but who the hell are the Jedi to look down on???
 Their order consistently drives its members to the Sith with their passive-aggressive monastic bullshit and act as if basic emotion and attachments are something to be ashamed of.